mortezakowkabi/jcb-persian-documentation/005-Field-Types.md

 ### Example use cases:

 * Extending Joomla’s repeatable field.
-* Adding custom attributes or logic (e.g., “Show On” conditions).
+* Adding custom attributes or logic (e.g., "Show On" conditions).

-The **“Show On”** option controls field visibility based on other field values — a JCB enhancement on top of Joomla’s native functionality.
+The **"Show On"** option controls field visibility based on other field values — a JCB enhancement on top of Joomla’s native functionality.

 > **Pro Tip:**
 > When adding new field types, always match Joomla’s standard naming and property conventions to ensure compatibility.